Skip to content ↓

 We use our kind hands, and we follow the instructions all the time.

-For the Summer 1 half-term we will be enjoying the topic ‘How Old are the Trees Around us?’
+For the Summer 2 half-term we will be enjoying the topic ‘Where would you prefer to live England or Kenya?’

-In English, we will be completing lots of fun learning activities based on the stories of ‘The Disgusting Sandwich’ by Gareth Edwards and ‘Fantastic Mr Fox’ by Roald Dahl.
+In English, we will be completing lots of fun learning activities based on the stories of ‘Hansel and Gretal’ by Antony Brown and ‘The Enormous Crocodile’ by Roald Dahl.
 The children will be retelling and later innovating these stories.
 They will also use story maps and differentiated texts to help them write these narratives.
-We will be learning to plan our writing, breaking it up into beginning, middle and end, as well as correctly using their 'just do it' rules!
-As well as going on a journey into the world of narratives, the children will also explore non-fiction texts and write instructions on how to make their own sandwich!
+We will be learning to plan our writing, breaking it up into beginning, middle and end, as well as correctly using their just do it rules!
+As well as going on a journey into the world of narratives, the children will also explore non-fiction texts and write a non-chronological report comparing Kenya and the United Kingdom.
+We will use the text ‘If You Were Me and Lived in… Kenya’ by Carole Roman to enhance our learning.
 We can't wait to see what the children achieve!

-Click on the image below to listen to the story:
+Click on the link below to listen to the stories:

 To support your child further with their reading skills, please click on the link below to watch Read, Write, Inc's engaging phonics videos.
 Your child will be familiar with the routines used in Read, Write, Inc